JohnCassavetes/Keepwords/README.md

 👤 Jeremy Gautama

 ## Contact
-✉️ If you have any questions, feel free to contact me through my email - jgautama7@gmail.com
+✉️ If you have any questions, feel free to contact me through my [email](jgautama7@gmail.com)